Kylie Pina, IBCLC Colorado Springs Lactation Consultant

 You’re in the right place.

 I’m Kylie Pina, an IBCLC (International Board Certified Lactation Consultant) and Registered Nurse in Colorado Springs.
-Whether you need help latching, boosting milk supply, troubleshooting pumping, or just making sense of newborn feeding, I’m here to help you feel confident again.
+Whether you need help latching, boosting milk supply, troubleshooting pumping, or just making sense of newborn feeding, I’m here to help you feel confident feeding your baby.

 You don’t have to figure it out alone: